Bakeyah Nelson, Ph.D.

 – Founder, Community Health Collaborative Consulting

-Bakeyah S. Nelson, PhD, has a diverse background in public health and public policy and has been working to reduce environmental inequities where people live, work, learn, and play in Houston communities since 2009.
-She has written in a variety of publications and presented about community conditions, environmental (in)justice, health (in)equity, and the need to accelerate efforts to improve community health, particularly among children, and communities of color and low-wealth.
+Bakeyah S. Nelson, PhD, has a diverse background in public health and environmental justice advocacy and has been working to reduce environmental inequities where people live, work, learn, and play in Houston communities since 2009.
+She has written a variety of publications and presented about community conditions, environmental (in)justice, health (in)equity, and the need to accelerate efforts to improve community health for people of color and other marginalized communities.

-She is the co-founder and serves as Chair of the Coalition for Environment, Equity, and Resilience (CEER) – a diverse coalition consisting of twenty-five environmental, social justice, affordable housing, and transportation organizations advancing a common policy agenda to ensure a healthier, more resilient, and equitable future for the Houston region.
+Dr. Nelson is the founder of Community Health Collaborative Consulting, LLC.
+She previously served as the Global Initiative Director for Climate Imperative Foundation, as Executive Director of Air Alliance Houston and in Harris County Public Health’s Office of Policy and Planning, where she led health equity initiatives.
+Post Hurricane Harvey, she co-founded the Coalition for Environment, Equity, and Resilience (CEER) – a diverse coalition consisting of twenty-five environmental, social justice, affordable housing, and transportation organizations advancing a common policy agenda to ensure a healthier, more resilient, and equitable future for the Houston region.

 In 2012, she was selected for the University of California, San Francisco’s Program on Reproductive Health and the Environment Reach the Decision Makers Fellowship, which trains scientists, community members, clinicians and public health professionals to effectively promote science and health-based policies.
 Later in 2012, she was a recipient of the National Association of County & City Health Officials (NACCHO) Model Practice Award for demonstrating exemplary leadership to advance environmental justice and public health.